 Pigeon – Deluxe Aluminum Outer Lid Stovetop Pressure Cooker – 12 Liters

-An energy-efficient pressure cooker, it says 12 liters, but you can buy this pressure cooker in sizes depending on need.
+An energy-efficient pressure cooker says 12 liters, but you can buy this pressure cooker in sizes depending on need.
 The 12-liter pressure cooker especially makes sense for large family events.

 You can cook for between 11 to 12 people with the 12-liter pressure cooker.
 Consider this your go-to cooking tool when cooking for large groups.
-At the same time, food in a pressure cooker accelerates the process, but it cooks even faster on top of that since it uses aluminum.
+At the same time, food in a pressure cooker accelerates the process, but it cooks even faster since it uses aluminum.

 You can clean this pressure cooker easily.
 The high-quality design of this stovetop pressure cooker makes it a good choice for those who want that design.
-Stovetop has the advantage that it achieves higher pressure and maintains it for longer.
+The stovetop has the advantage that it achieves higher pressure and maintains it for longer.

-The other advantage of the Deluxe Aluminum Outer Lid Stovetop Pressure Cooker comes from its safety features like a gasket release system, weight valve, and safety plug.
+The other advantage of the Deluxe Aluminum Outer Lid Stovetop Pressure Cooker is its safety features, such as a gasket release system, weight valve, and safety plug.